 Thomas D. Miller serves as Division President - Division V Operations.
 Mr. T. Miller joined the Company in connection with the acquisition of Triad Hospitals, Inc., or Triad, in July 2007.
-He oversees the management of our affiliated hospitals in Illinois, Indiana, Kentucky, Missouri, Ohio and West Virginia.
-Prior to that, Mr. T. Miller served as the President and Chief Executive Officer of Lutheran Health Network in northeast Indiana, a system that includes five hospital facilities, from 1998, through its acquisition by Triad in 2001, and until Triad's acquisition by the Company in 2007.
-For the ten years prior to 1998, he was with Columbia/HCA Healthcare Corporation in various increasingly responsible positions of hospital and market leadership.
+Mr. T Miller oversees the management of our affiliated hospitals in Indiana, New Jersey, Ohio and Pennsylvania.
+Prior to joining us, Mr. T. Miller served as the president and chief executive officer of Lutheran Health Network in northeast Indiana, a system that includes five hospital facilities, from 1998, through its acquisition by Triad in 2001, and until Triad's acquisition by the Company in 2007.
+Prior to 1998, he was with another hospital management company in various increasingly responsible positions of hospital and market leadership.
+He has a master's degree in hospital and health administration from the University of Alabama.

 Michael T. Portacci serves as Division President - Division II Operations.
-Mr. Portacci joined us in 1988 as a hospital administrator and became a Group Director in 1991.
-In 1994, he became Group Vice President, and in 2001 he was named a Senior Vice President of Group Operations.
-Mr. Portacci presently oversees the management of our affiliated hospitals in Arkansas, Louisiana and Texas.
+Mr. Portacci joined us in 1988 as a hospital administrator and became a group director with oversight for multiple facilities in 1991.
+In 1995, he was promoted to group vice president, and in 2001 he was named a senior vice president of group operations.
+Mr. Portacci oversees the management of our affiliated hospitals in Arkansas, Louisiana, Missouri and Texas.
+He has a master's degree in health care administration from Trinity University.

 Martin D. Smith serves as Division President - Division III Operations.
-Mr. M. Smith joined us in 1998 as a hospital administrator and became a corporate office vice president in 2005.
-In December 2008, he was promoted to Division President, after a brief period as an interim division president, and presently oversees the management of our affiliated hospitals in New Jersey, Pennsylvania and Tennessee.
-From 1992 to 1998, Mr. M. Smith worked in various administrative positions for Health Management Associates in Alabama, Florida and Oklahoma.
+Mr. M. Smith joined us in 1998 as a hospital chief executive officer.
+In 2005, he was named a vice president of group operations.
+In 2008, he was promoted to Division President.
+Mr. M. Smith oversees the management of our affiliated hospitals in Illinois, Kentucky, Tennessee and West Virginia.
+Prior to joining us, Mr. M. Smith worked in various administrative positions for Health Management Associates, Inc. He has a master's degree in business administration from the University of Tennessee.